ahjadi/back-office/README.md

 ## Overview

 This back-office application provides a secure REST API for user authentication and customer management operations.
-It features JWT-based authentication, comprehensive error handling, and request/response logging.
+It features JWT-based authentication, and comprehensive error handling.

 ## Technologies